-EWI PRO EPS EXTERNAL WALL INSULATION SYSTEMS
+EWI PRO MW EXTERNAL WALL INSULATION SYSTEMS

-This Agrément Certificate Product Sheet(1) relates to EWI PRO EPS External Wall Insulation Systems, comprising mechanically fixed white or grey expanded polystyrene (EPS) insulation with supplementary adhesive, reinforced basecoat and render finishes.
-They are suitable for use on the outside of external walls in new and existing domestic and non-domestic buildings, up to 18 metres in height.
+This Agrément Certificate Product Sheet(1) relates to EWI PRO MW External Wall Insulation Systems, comprising mechanically fixed mineral wool (MW) insulation slabs with supplementary adhesive, reinforced basecoat and render finishes.
+They are suitable for use on the outside of external walls in new and existing domestic and nondomestic buildings with no height restriction.
 (1) Hereinafter referred to as 'Certificate'.